eatyourpeas/checktick/docs/branding-and-theme-settings.md

 3. Choose a dark theme from the second dropdown
 4. Click "Save"

-**Example:** Select "corporate" for light mode and "luxury" for dark mode to give your organization a professional look.
+**Example:** Select "pastel" for light mode and "luxury" for dark mode to give your organization a professional look.

 ### How to Reset to Platform Defaults